-People can now choose “pain-free” labor for babies, and remedies to cure back pain, headaches, body-pains and even mental pains are a dime a dozen.
+People can now choose “pain-free” labor for babies, and remedies to cure back pain, headaches, body-pains, and even mental pains are a dime a dozen.
 Beyond medicine, we also work hard to experience little pain even when it comes to loss; often times we believe a breakup won’t hurt as much if we are the ones to call it off.

 But would a world without pain truly be painless?
 It’s unlikely.
 In fact, it would probably be painful exactly for that reason.

 If people never experienced hurt, they wouldn’t know what it was.
 On the surface level, that seems like a blessing, but think for a moment: if we didn’t know pain, how would we know peace?
 If you don’t know you’ve hurt or been hurt, how would you know that you need to heal?
-Imagine someone only knowing they have an incurable cancer at the final stage because no obvious symptoms have appeared at early stages.
+Imagine someone only knowing they have an incurable cancer at the final stage because no obvious symptoms have appeared in the early stages.

 Pain serves to protect human beings from harmful actions.
 It’s the same reason parents teach babies that fire equals hot, and that hot equals hurt.
-Should the baby still place its hand in a fire or on a stove, the intense pain remains so memorable, that the child is certain never to repeat that action.
+Should the baby still place its hand in a fire or on a stove, the intense pain remains so memorable that the child is certain never to repeat that action.